Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 # API-Management Traffic-Monitor based ELK stack

-When having many API-Gateway instances with a millions of requests the API-Gateway Traffic Monitor can become slow.
+When having many API-Gateway instances with millions of requests the API-Gateway Traffic Monitor can become slow.
 The purpose of this project is to solve that performance issue and get other benefits by using a standard external datastore: Elasticsearch.

 The overall architecture this project provides looks like this:
 ![Architecture][img1]